scouten/ericscouten.travel/content/2023/09-06-south-sound-boat-trip/index.md

 <!-- more -->

-Thank you, Brett and Sandi for a fun evening!
+Thank you, Brett and Sandi, for a fun evening!

 {{ es_image(id = "es-4571-017") }}